-The Health and Physical Education (HPE) program is an integral part of the total education of every child.
+The DeKalb County School District's Health and Physical Education (HPE)program an integral part of the total education of every child.
 The role of a quality HPE program is to contribute to each student's growth and development in the physical, cognitive, and social domains through a movement-based curriculum.
-This involves a unified approach to education (parents, community, and school) coupled with the delivery of a planned, sequential, and developmentally appropriate instructional curriculum.
+This involves a unified approach to education (parents, community, and school) coupled with the delivery of a planned, sequential and developmentally appropriate instructional curriculum.

-The HPE Program is designed to help Third Grade students acquire the knowledge, skills, attitude and confidence needed to adopt and maintain a physically active and healthy lifestyle.
-All third graders will have the opportunity to participate in a quality health and physical education program that will promote the whole child by providing psychomotor, cognitive, and affective benefits.
+The HPE Program is designed to help fourth grade students acquire the knowledge, skills, attitude, and confidence needed to adopt and maintain a physically active and healthy lifestyle.
+All fourth graders will have the opportunity to participate in a quality health and physical education program that will promote the whole child by providing psychomotor, cognitive, and affective benefits.

-Every student in Third Grade is required to participate in a minimum of 90 contact hours of instruction in health and physical education.
-Per Board policy IEDA, all Third Grade students shall have at least 15 minutes of supervised, unstructured break time (recess) each day.
+Every student in fourth grade is required to participate in a minimum of 90 contact hours of instruction in health and physical education.
+Per Board policy IEDA, all fourth grade students shall have at least 15 minutes of supervised, unstructured break time (recess) each day.